Skymmel/mclang-boehmedeutsch/README.md

 Thanks to this pack, **you will be able to select** the language "**Böhmedeutsch**," also known as **Bohemian German**.
 ![A Minecraft list of languages with Böhmedeutsch](https://github.com/Skymmel/mclang-boehmedeutsch/blob/main/img/langs.png?raw=true)

+> This is one of the dialects of Sudetenland.